-(i) Common expenses:
+(f) Common expenses:

-Certain expenses are shared equally between the Health and Welfare Fund and The Edmonton Pipe Industry Pension Trust Fund (the "Pension Trust Fund"), an organization operating out of the same premises and under the same Board of Trustees and management.
+Certain expenses are shared equally between the Health and Welfare Fund and The Edmonton Pipe Industry Pension Trust Fund (the "Pension Trust Fund"), which operate out of the same premises and under the same Board of Trustees and management.

-(j) Income taxes:
+(g) Income taxes:

 The Health and Welfare Fund is a trust recognized administratively by the Canada Revenue Agency.
-Investment income earned by the Health and Welfare Fund, net of eligible deductions, is subject to income tax.
+Investment income earned by the Health and Welfare Fund, net of eligible deductions, is subject to income taxes.